25 Japanese Hairstyles That Filipinas Can Rock Daily

 Add color to your ‘do by tying your hair with a scrunchie.
 Credit: Shutterstock

 Do you find hair elastics or hair ties too plain?
 Use a scrunchie to tie your hair.
-Scrunchies come in different colors and patterns, so you can pick the one that best suits your personality.
+Scrunchies come in different colors and patterns, so there’s bound to be one that suits your personality.
 It also adds a ’90s touch to your half updo or ponytail.

 Asian woman with a Japanese hairstyle wearing sunglasses